algodex/algodex-hooks/README.md

 ## Getting Started

-### Set up a Github token to make it easy to install the private algodex-sdk npm package.
+### Set up a Github token to make it easy to install the private sdk npm package.

 https://github.com/settings/tokens